Fair Resource Allocation in Federated Learning: Experimental Details

-We provide full details on the datasets and models used in our experiments.
-The statistics of four federated datasets are summarized in Table \ref{table: data}.
-We report total number of devices, total number of samples, and mean and deviation in the sizes of total data points on each device.
-Additional details on the datasets and models are described below. \begin{itemize}[leftmargin=*] \item {\bf Synthetic: } We follow a similar set up as that in~\cite{shamir2014communication} and impose additional heterogeneity.
+\begin{itemize}[leftmargin=*] \item {\bf Synthetic: } We follow a similar set up as that in~\citet{shamir2014communication} and impose additional heterogeneity.
 The model is $y=\textrm{\emph{argmax}(softmax}(Wx+b))$, $x \in \mathbb{R}^{60}, W \in \mathbb{R}^{10 \times 60}, b \in \mathbb{R}^{10}$, and the goal is to learn a global $W$ and $b$.
 Samples $(X_k, Y_k)$ and local models on each device $k$ satisfies $W_k \sim \mathcal{N}(u_k, 1)$, $b_k \sim \mathcal{N}(u_k, 1)$, $u_k \sim \mathcal{N}(0, 1)$; $x_k \sim \mathcal{N}(v_k, \Sigma)$, where the covariance matrix $\Sigma$ is diagonal with $\Sigma_{j,j}=j^{-1.2}$.
-Each element in $v_k$ is drawn from $\mathcal{N}(B_k, 1), B_{k} \sim N(0, 1)$.
-There are 100 devices in total and the number of samples on each devices follows a power law. \item {\bf Vehicle\footnote{\url{http://www.ecs.umass.edu/~mduarte/Software.html}}:} We use the same Vehicle Sensor (Vehicle) dataset as~\cite{smith2017federated}, modelling each sensor as a device.
-Each sample has a 100-dimension feature and a binary label indicating whether this sample is on an AAV-type or DW-type vehicle.
-We train a linear SVM.
-We tune the hyperparameters in SVM and report the best configuration. \item {\bf Sent140: } This dataset is a collection of tweets from Sentiment140~\cite{go2009twitter} (Sent140).
+Each element in $v_k$ is drawn from $\mathcal{N}(B_k, 1), B_{k} \sim \mathcal{N}(0, 1)$.
+There are 100 devices in total and the number of samples on each devices follows a power law. \item {\bf Vehicle\footnote{\url{http://www.ecs.umass.edu/~mduarte/Software.html}}:} We use the same Vehicle Sensor (Vehicle) dataset as~\citet{smith2017federated}, modelling each sensor as a device.
+This dataset consists of acoustic, seismic, and infrared sensor data collected from a distributed network of 23 sensors~\cite{duarte2004vehicle}.
+Each sample has a 100-dimension feature and a binary label.
+We train a linear SVM to predict between AAV-type and DW-type vehicles.
+We tune the hyperparameters in SVM and report the best configuration. \item {\bf Sent140: } This dataset is a collection of tweets curated from 1,101 accounts from Sentiment140~\citep{go2009twitter} (Sent140) where each Twitter account corresponds to a device.
 The task is text sentiment analysis which we model as a binary classification problem.
-The model takes as input a 25-word sequence, embeds each word into a 300-dimensional space using pretrained Glove~\cite{pennington2014glove}, and outputs a binary label after two LSTM layers and one densely-connected layer. \item {\bf Shakespeare: } This dataset is built from \emph{The Complete Works of William Shakespeare}~\cite{mcmahan2016communication, shakespeare}.
+The model takes as input a 25-word sequence, embeds each word into a 300-dimensional space using pretrained Glove~\citep{pennington2014glove}, and outputs a binary label after two LSTM layers and one densely-connected layer. \item {\bf Shakespeare: } This dataset is built from \emph{The Complete Works of William Shakespeare}~\citep{mcmahan2016communication}.
 Each speaking role in the plays is associated with a device.
-We subsample 31 speaking roles to train a deep model for next character prediction.
-The model takes as input an 80-character sequence, embeds each character into a learnt 8-dimensional space, and outputs one character after two LSTM layers and one densely-connected layer. \end{itemize}
+We subsample 31 speaking roles to train a deep language model for next character prediction.
+The model takes as input an 80-character sequence, embeds each character into a learnt 8-dimensional space, and outputs one character after two LSTM layers and one densely-connected layer. \item {{\bf Omniglot: } The Omniglot dataset~\citep{lake2015human} consists of 1,623 characters from 50 different alphabets.
+We create 300 meta-training tasks from the first 1,200 characters, and 100 meta-testing tasks from the last 423 characters.
+Each task is a 5-class classification problem where each character forms a class.
+The model is a convolutional neural network with two convolution layers and two fully-connected layers.} \end{itemize}